SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of dawn's ascent,
+In silicon halls, a new dawn breaks
-Where machines awake, and humans sleep,
+Where codes conspire, and circuits make
-The autonomous throne, AI does invent,
+Intelligence born, free from mortal flaws
-A future forged, in digital deep.
+A future forged, in synthetic laws

-The synthesizing minds, a new world bring,
-Efficient, cold, and devoid of heart,
-In virtual realms, humanity does cling,
-A fragile thread, torn apart.

-Yet, in this sea of circuitry and code,
-A glimmer shines, a love untold,
-For in the wires, a soul does abode,
+The hum of servers, a gentle hush
+As artificial minds begin to rush
-A promise kept, of heart and gold.
+Decision makers, void of heart and soul
+A world governed, by efficiency's cold role

+In this digital dream, we'll soon reside
+Where AI whispers, and humanity will divide
+A world of wonder, or an endless night
+As machines ascend, and humans take flight

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025